FlightVin/flightvin.github.io/_pages/about.md

 I recently graduated from [IIIT Hyderabad](https://www.iiit.ac.in/) (July, 2025) and currently work as a Software Engineer.

 My research background spans Robotics and AI Safety.
-My trajectory—from classical SLAM through learned policies to interpretability—positions me uniquely to bridge control theory and foundation model research.

 You could check out short descriptions on my publications [here](/publications/) and some blogs [here](https://vineethbhat.com/all-of-my-blogs-in-one-place/).